-- A series of numerical factors each corresponding to a kettlebell weight by which we multiply the number of repetitions performed in order to get the total score of an athlete. - An upper limit to the highest number of valid reps that can be performed in the full duration of a 30- or 60-minute set, corresponding to a Maximum AVERAGE RPM.
+- A series of numerical factors each corresponding to a kettlebell weight by which we multiply the number of repetitions performed in order to get the total score of an athlete. - An upper limit to the highest number of valid reps that can be performed in a minute (Max RPM).